joaoviana/joaoviana/README.md

 - 🔭 I’m currently working @ ASOS
 - 🌱 I’m currently learning Go
-- 💬 Ask me about
+- 💬 Ask me about how to get started in Tech!
 - 😄 Pronouns: he/him